dfuse-io/example-stream-action-rates/README.md

 ### Walkthrough

-First, head on to our self-service API management portal (https://app.dfuse.io), after signing up you will be able to create long-term API keys.
+First, head to the dfuse self-service API management portal (https://app.dfuse.io).
+After signing up, you will be able to create long-term API keys.

-We use the [Apollo Client](https://www.apollographql.com/docs/react/) as well as the [@dfuse/client](https://github.com/dfuse-io/client-js) library to connect to the graphQL server.
+We use the [Apollo Client](https://www.apollographql.com/docs/react/) as well as the [@dfuse/client](https://github.com/dfuse-io/client-js) library to connect to the GraphQL server.
 You can install the Apollo Client and other required packages via:

 ```